Ipe Decking | Brazilian Walnut Hardwood | DECKING, SIDING, BOARDS, PATTERNS & MORE

-Ipe Decking is the strongest and most resilient natural untreated hardwood material available on the market today.
+Ipe Decking is one of the strongest and most resilient natural untreated hardwood materials available on the market today.

-Ipe decking is an increasingly popular choice for both commercial and residential use.
+Ipe decking has been a popular choice for both commercial and residential use for many years.
 Used both as decking and siding,

-wet conditions, and infestation of termites along with all other wood boring insects, making it the perfect hardwood choice
+wet conditions, and infestation of termites along with all other wood boring insects, making it an outstanding hardwood choice

 for building in a variety of climates.

 IPE | BRAZILIAN WALNUT 2X8 SIDING UNDER ARMOUR

 Ipe Hardwood - Class A Fire Rating, 25 Year Warranty

 Ipe hardwood decking has a class A fire rating, the same rating given to concrete and steel.

 We offer a 25 Year Decking Warranty with all of our naturally durable,

 exotic hardwood decking products, as long as all Installation Guidelines are followed.
 Nova Ipe Decking is